tenet-org/tenet-docs/docs/node/tutorials/cli.md

 #### Delegate to a Validator

-On the upcoming mainnet, you can delegate `atom` to a validator.
+On the upcoming mainnet, you can delegate `atenet` to a validator.
 These [delegators](../delegators/delegator-faq.md) can receive part of the validator's fee revenue.
-Read more about the [Cosmos Token Model](https://github.com/cosmos/cosmos/raw/master/Cosmos_Token_Model.pdf).

 ##### Query Validators